 Green grass and spacious lawns are one of the features of public parklands that people most love for their sport and leisure activities.
 Turf management is an essential aspect of managing public parklands, but one that most people would never think too much about.

-There are a range of issues that the Centennial Park and Moore Park Trust (Trust) deals with in successfully maintaining grass areas across Centennial Parklands, including species, length, usage pattern, weed management, wildlife attraction and maintenance costs.
+There are a range of issues that we deal with in successfully maintaining grass areas across Centennial Parklands, including species, length, usage pattern, weed management, wildlife attraction and maintenance costs.

 What types of grass are found across Centennial Parklands?

 A number of different turf grass species can be found across Centennial Parklands:

 - Kikuyu (Pennisetum clandestinum) is a vigorous ground-hugging grass which spreads by runners.
 It is mostly active in the warm months.

 - Ryegrass (Lolium perenne) is a tuft forming grass that is frequently used for lawns and can be used to control soil erosion.
 It is mostly active in cooler months.

 - Couch (Cynodon dactylon) is a low-growing turf grass with narrow grey-green leaves and runners which root readily.
 It is mostly active in the warm months.